Margaret Ackerman: Research and career

-In 2011, Ackerman joined Dartmouth College as an Assistant Professor.
-She was promoted to Professor in 2019.
+In 2011, Ackerman joined Dartmouth College as an assistant professor.
+She was promoted to professor in 2019.
 Her research considers the development of novel vaccines.
 Amongst these, she has worked on the development of vaccines to protect against HIV and Herpes simplex virus.
 Her vaccines look to make use of the innate immune system, the early response system that protects us from pathogens until our adaptive immune system responds.
 The ability of antibodies to recruit an innate immune response is known as the effector function.
 Ackerman has explored ways to engineer Regulatory T cells to target the fibrils that form in the neural tissue of people suffering from Parkinson's disease.
 She was awarded a Faculty Mentor Award in 2016.

 During the COVID-19 pandemic, Ackerman studied the levels of antibodies in recovering COVID-19 patients.
 Specifically, she studied the levels of Immunoglobulin A (IgA) antibodies in their mucus.
 Her research identified that people who suffered from more mild cases of COVID-19 displayed increased levels of IgA.
 She also showed that there was an anti-correlation between levels of IgA and IgG, i.e., people with high IgA levels had low IgG levels.

+In 2024, Ackerman signed a faculty letter expressing support for the actions of Dartmouth College president Sian Beilock, who ordered the arrests of 90 students and faculty members engaging in nonviolent protest against the Gaza war.